fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 origin of the web page that caused the various STUN requests.
-So for example, if a browser was on a page such at example.com and that page used the WebRTC calls to set up a connection, the STUN request's ORIGIN attrubute would include example.com.
+So for example, if a browser was on a page such at example.com and that page used the WebRTC calls to set up a connection, the STUN request's ORIGIN attribute would include example.com.
 This allows the firewall to see the web applications (in this case, example.com) that is requesting the pin hole be opened.
 The firewall MAY have a white list or black list for domain in STUN ORIGIN.